-Zarden Therapy Practice are excited to be hosting their Reflective Parenting Course - a series of three interrelated workshops focusing on the areas of Positive Communication, Boundary Setting, and Raising Self Esteem. .
+Zarden Therapy Practice offer its Reflective Parenting Courses as a series of three interrelated workshops focusing on the areas of Positive Communication, Boundary Setting, and Raising Self Esteem.
+Each workshop can also be attended as a stand alone workshop.

 We understand that parents/carers may sometimes want or need added help or information to better equip themselves to deal with parenting issues.
 Our course aims to help enhance communication and raise your confidence as well as your child's confidence and self-esteem.
 The group environment is structured to offer a reflective and supportive space to develop relational awareness, learn from each other and gain new skills that will help you through some of those challenging times that parenting entails.